viirii/RNAedit/README.md

 For Windows users, download `pseudoUprediction.zip` from the *Windows* section of the releases tab and extract the files to the same folder.
 Run the executable file through the command line, entering in the appropriate arguments as described below.

+Note: Input files should be moved into the folder containing the executable / binary file before running.

 ### Input & Output

 - Input : Standard bioinformatics file format such as `.fasta` or `.mfa` that contains your input sequence (DNA or RNA).
 For a full list of acceptable input file formats, please visit http://biopython.org/wiki/SeqIO